 Try a Different Service Point

-While many AePS errors are resolvable with straightforward actions, some situations mandate contacting your bank.
+While many AePS issues are resolvable with straightforward actions, some situations mandate contacting your bank.
 Recognizing when to escalate the issue is crucial.

 If Money Is Debited Without Disbursement

 Suresh from Bihar tried to withdraw ₹1,000.
-His account was debited, but the agent said the transaction failed and did not disburse the cash.
+His account was debited, but the agent said the transaction was unsuccessful, and the cash was not disbursed.
 Suresh immediately called his bank’s customer service number and provided the transaction details.

 Persistent “Bank Not Responding”

-If you consistently encounter a persistent “Bank Not Responding” error over several hours or even days, it indicates a potentially more substantial issue with your bank’s connection to the AePS system.
-Your bank will require investigating this on their behalf.
+If you consistently encounter a persistent “Bank Not Responding” message over several hours or even days, it indicates a potentially more substantial problem with your bank’s connection to the AePS system.
+Your bank will need to investigate this.

-If you suspect your bank account may be frozen, or if you continually receive “Transaction Declined” even with sufficient funds, your bank is the primary resource for clarification.
+If you suspect your bank account may have restrictions, or if you continually receive “Transaction Declined” even with sufficient funds, your bank is the primary resource for clarification.
 They can check your account status and explain any restrictions.

 Prevention is always better than cure.
-By following a few simple practices, you can significantly minimize the likelihood of encountering AePS errors in the future.
+By following a few simple practices, you can significantly reduce the occurrence of AePS issues in the future.

 Keep Your Aadhaar Secure